· Sides · 5 min read

 Instructions

-1. Steam or boil the butternut squash until fork-tender.
-Drain well.
+1. Steam or boil butternut squash until fork-tender.
+Drain well

-2. Transfer the cooked butternut squash to a blender or food processor and add all remaining ingredients.
-Blend until a mostly smooth sauce.
+2. Transfer cooked squash to blender, add remaining ingredients.
+Blend until smooth

-3. Transfer the sauce to a saucepan over medium-low heat.
-Cover and bring up to a simmer.
+3. Transfer sauce to saucepan over medium-low heat.
+Cover and simmer

 Notes